raul23/search-ebooks/README.rst

    :align: left
    :alt: Find string than can span multiple lines in a text

-`:information_source:`

 The difficulty in searching the given string is that sometimes it spans multiple lines and you want to make the regex as general as possible in matching the string no matter where the newline(s) happens in the string.

 |